-The Maidan is the main square in Kiev and every time the city is on the news you see it on TV.
+The Maidan is the main square in Kyiv and every time the city is on the news you see it on TV.
 So exciting then to stand here and see for myself.
 History has been made here.
 And the guide from the walking tour makes it absolutely clear that they would get up and demonstrate again if necessary.
 One of the typical Russian buildings sits here as well.
 Only half finished with a missing tower, but it’s clear where this is coming from.

 A reminder of a more glorious past is the Lyadski Gate, one of the three medieval city gates.
 This is really a reminder because it was built in 2001.

 The ugly skyscraper though is not the only thing left from the Russian era.
-There is also the small issue with the ministry of Foreign Affairs which is ugly as hell.
+There is also the small issue with the ministry of Foreign Affairs which is really ugly as hell.
 The Russian domination aspect is all over this building.
-Not sure why they leave it there but otherwise it is a handy reminder that you never want to go under Russian yoke again.
+Not sure why they leave it there but otherwise it is a handy reminder that you never want to go under the Russian yoke again.

 Or St. Andrew’s Church which thrones over the city in colorful green and white.

 Also take a look at these sculptures in the Fashion Park.
 I love how the Little Prince and Alice in Wonderland brought the park alive.
 The children climbed all over the pieces.

 We also managed to catch at St. Sophia’s Cathedral which we explored in detail later.
 The huge empty square in front of the main tower was so hot that we just wanted to move in to the shade.